jwithington/personal-goals/happy-moments/happy-moments.md

 030216
 ---
 Not a moment; instead, the feeling when Chris was telling me that I have a good set of skills and just need to find the right match.

 030316
 ---
 Watching Dope with Erin after a run with Tot.

+030416
+---
+In the flow, working in Photoshop, demystifying something I'd been mystified by for a very long time.